What Is Equine Assisted Learning?

-In a typical EAL session, we'll begin by sitting together outside the horses' paddock, observing them and chatting about what's presently going on in your life.
-You might have a specific challenge going on that week, or maybe you are carrying some long-held grief about someone or something you've lost.
+In a typical EAL session, we usually begin by sitting together outside the horses' paddock, observing them and chatting about what's presently going on in your life.
+Perhaps you're experiencing a specific challenge at work or home, or maybe you are carrying a long-held grief about someone or something you've lost.
 Oftentimes simply observing the horses from outside their paddock and watching them interact with one another sparks conversation that brings insight or clarity.
 Contact or close proximity to the horses is not required.
-It is up to your comfort level...tons of good healing work can be done by just observing.

 If a client is comfortable going in with the horses, I might suggest a particular exercise with them that we could do to explore things further.
-Exercises range from just touching the horse's body, to grooming them, to trying to move the herd (or just one of them!) around the paddock or into a particular spot.
+Exercises range from simply being in the space with the horses, to touching or grooming the horse's body, to trying to move the herd (or just one of them!) around the paddock or into a particular spot.

-What happens is this: however we move through the world is typically how we will interact with the horses.
-By observing the horses' reactions to our behavior, we start to get immediate and honest feedback about how our behavior is working....or not working.
+What happens is this: however we move through the world is typically how we'll interact with the horses.
+By observing the horses' reactions to our behavior and observing our own body sensations and feelings, we start to get immediate and honest feedback about how our behavior is working....or not working.

-Reveal and release old patterns and beliefs that keep you away from your power and truth
+Reveal and release old behavioral patterns and beliefs that keep you separate from your power and truth

-Live your life and relationships from here, one day at a time
+Learn how to live your life and be in relationship fully in each present moment, one day at a time

-What can a horse teach you that a human can't?
+What can a horse give you that a human can't?

 Horses consistently model assertiveness and teach us how to do the same

-Horses can't lie or overthink a participant's motive
+Horses don't lie or overthink a participant's motive

 Horses have natural 'herd behaviors' that require trust, respect and teamwork from all members of the team